neironus/100DaysOfPython/README.md

     Install python 3.7
-    Bites 33 of PyBites - Transpose a data structure Bites 34 of PyBites - Building a Karma app - implement the User class
+    Bites 33 of PyBites - Transpose a data structure Bites 34 of PyBites - Building a Karma app - implement the User class Bites 35 of PyBites - Having fun with heapq

 ## Useful links